Three months earlier, their world had changed.

 Why did God command Israel, “Do not allow a sorceress to live” (Ex.
 22:18)?
 The church in colonial Massachusetts used that Scripture to justify the infamous Salem Witch Trials.

-God knows everything.
+The Lord knows everything.
 He knew his Word would be received, written, translated and heard, by people.
 He knows how very diverse and finite and fallible we are.
 He sees how very far sin and evil have encroached.

 The Lord knew he was offering his people what is spirit and life, and mystery and paradox, and way beyond what we ourselves can grasp.
 He also knew how often his Word would be co-opted and twisted by the self-seeking – and used to control, oppress, divide.

-When his people found themselves in a barren desert, the Lord was there with them.
+In the Old Testament, when his people found themselves in a barren desert, the Lord was there with them.
 He was making a way to dwell in their midst.
 The first message he sent to them from Sinai included these words:

 I carried you on eagles’ wings and brought you to myself.
 (Ex.
 19:4)